substrate-asia/hackathon-2023-winter/docs/GDD.md

 ![image](https://github.com/SubstrateGaming/hackathon-2023-winter/assets/17710198/c07ae79d-9223-4ed5-a837-78a264010622)

-#### Metrics
+#### Metrics & Board evaluation
-- Tracking metrics include the number of tiles placed, resources gathered, tile patterns created, and human population size.
+Tracking metrics include the number of tiles placed, resources gathered, tile patterns created, and human population size.
+After each turn, the player board is evaluated and changes are calculated.

 #### Human Dynamics
 - Human needs: Consuming food and water for growth; using gold for resource procurement.